Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients: Introduction

+We see the projections associated to large eigenvalues have a small perturbation after the regularization.
+Thus, we consider the solution $u_0$ of the high frequency projection of $(u - v)$.
+Informally, we write

-Therefore, after the first step, we do not get all the information of $(u-v)$ but $(u-v)_{high}$ and the second and third equation serve to recover $(u-v)_{low}$ of $(u-v)$.
-Using the superposition, the direct idea is to solve
+Therefore, after the first step, we do not get all the information of $(u-v)$ but $(u-v)_{high}$ and the second and the third equation serve to recover $(u-v)_{low}$ of $(u-v)$.
+Using the superposition, a direct idea is to solve

 But for the reason of less numerical cost, we choose to solve at first a homogenized problem